 This 43-mile scenic drive begins in Tellico Plains, Tennessee, and ends in Robbinsville, South Carolina.
-The drive only takes a little over each way without stops, however, there are scenic overlooks with unobstructed mountain views, hiking trails, and beautiful waterfalls waiting to be discovered around every corner!
+The drive only takes a couple of hours without stops, however, there are scenic overlooks with unobstructed mountain views, hiking trails, and beautiful Tennessee waterfalls waiting to be discovered around every corner!

 Where to Stay Near the Cherohala Skyway

 If you’re looking for the best views of fall foliage in Georgia, Brasstown Bald is hard to beat!
 This mountain peak is the highest point in the entire state and offers breathtaking panoramic views of the foliage-covered Appalachian Mountains.

 Some of the best views can be found from the cloud-level observation deck at the Brasstown Bald visitor center.
 On a clear day, you can see four states and enjoy 360-degree views of the Chattahoochee- Oconee National Forest’s vibrant fall foliage.
 There is also an impressive 8,000-square-foot museum with natural history exhibits and fascinating information about the area.

 The view from Brasstown Bald is one of the best views during fall in the South and is completely worth the steep trek up to the visitor’s center.
 Luckily, visitors have the option of either taking a shuttle bus or hiking up via a scenic trail.
 After enjoying the view, nature lovers will enjoy hiking one of the many hiking trails in the area, or camping in the forest nearby.

 Dancing Bear: Check Rates on Booking.com